firebase/firebase-ios-sdk/Interop/Firebase Component System.md

 Adding dependencies is easy once components are registered with Core.
 Let's take the example from Functions above and add a dependency to `FIRAuthInterop` defined above.

-**Important**: You will also need to add a dependency on the `FirebaseAuthInterop` pod to your SDK's
+**Important**: You will also need to add a dependency on the `FirebaseAuthInterop` pod to your
-               podspec and any package manager supported.
+               product's podspec and any package manager supported.

 Before adding the dependency on `FIRAuthInterop`.